DPRL/CROHME_2013/README.md

 How to run the codes?
 ----
 The codes for the spatial relationship classifier are writeen in C++.
 All the other parts are written in Python.
 The version of Python we need is Python 2.7.3 or above.

+In the src folder, unzip the tree_39.zip before running the code.
+Because the original file is too big to be uploaded to GitHub. tree_39.txt contains the parameters for the boosted C4.5 decision trees classifier.

 The usage is: python DPRL.pyc DPRL_CROHME2013 <input_path> <output_path>